adventice2000/BI-Portfolio/Tableau-Customer_Analytics/README.md

-# 📊 Customer Analytics Dashboard
+#  CUSTOMER ANALYTICS & PERFORMANCE DASHBOARD

 ## 🚀 Project Overview

 This project analyzes customer behavior using segmentation, cohort retention, and revenue analysis.

-The goal is to identify high-value customers, understand churn patterns, and support data-driven decision making.
+The goal is to identify the company's performance, high-value customers, understand churn patterns, and support data-driven decision making.

 ---